danek90/wgsMLVA/README.md

 ## whole genome sequence MLVA Program (wgsMLVA) version 1.0
 Created by Dane Kania
-03--2018
+06-14-2018

 ### ---What is this?---

-The whole genome sequence Multiple Locus Variable Number Tandem Repeat Program (wgsMLVA) aims to recreate PCR-based MLVA typing using closed Bordetella pertussis genomes.
+The whole genome sequence Multiple Locus Variable Number Tandem Repeat Program (wgsMLVA) aims to recreate PCR-based MLVA typing using closed *Bordetella pertussis* genomes.
 It is currently limited to closed B. pertussis genomes with future plans to expand to draft genomes.

 ### ---How does it work?---